viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 Disable Interrupt Controller; we won't be using interrupts in this demo.
 If needed, it can be added to the design later.

-We will use the 200 MHz /clk_wiz_0/clk_out1 for MicroBlaze, select it as the Clock Connection.
+We will use the clock /clk_wiz_0/clk_out1 for MicroBlaze, select it as the Clock Connection.

 <img title="" src="pictures/block_automation.png" alt="" width="600">